feross/queue-microtask/README.md

 ## Who is this package for?

-This package allows you to use `queueMicrotask` safely in all JS engines.
-Use it if you prioritize small JS bundle size over optimal performance in old browsers.
+This package allows you to use `queueMicrotask` safely in all modern JS engines.
+Use it if you prioritize small JS bundle size over support for old browsers.

 ## Why not use `process.nextTick`?